 Daylight floods the kitchen, where sleek finishes like furniture-style cabinetry hardware add a modern accent while the oversized island with space for five to sit and chat lends a warmly sophisticated touch.
 Storage abounds thanks to 40-inch upper cabinets, which include valence lighting at no extra cost.
 Just visible to the right of the fridge is a cutaway with a decorative vase; the opening makes a delightful visual connection between the kitchen on one side and the home’s main entryway on the other.

 Architect Christopher Simmonds has created visual interest in the living room and other areas with unexpected surfaces and lines.
 The flow of the home, from the front door through the main living area and up to the second storey, is clearly seen here.
 Just visible in the upper left hand corner is the loft area; the glass panels add to the loft’s airy feel and give it a visual connection with the space below.

 “It’s a super-liveable space.
 Visitors say they feel they could walk in and just live here.
 It’s not a small home, but it feels cosy.”
 Vasi Jackson

-The Mayfair’s dining area sits six comfortably, is conveniently adjacent to the kitchen and overlooks the backyard.
+The dining area in the Mayfair model home sits six comfortably, is conveniently adjacent to the kitchen and overlooks the backyard.
 In the background is the living room with its own large transom window.
 The stained oak hardwood floors are a standard feature in the Mayfair model, and the light over the dining room table is one of only three upgrades in the model home.

 The floor plan